Hybrid work: what it is and why companies should care

 You can broaden your talent pool

 With hybrid work, the options you have for hiring talent actually open up quite a bit.
-The coronavirus pandemic saw a bit of an "urban exodus" of people moving out of metropolises in favor of smaller, more affordable cities.
 By setting up a hybrid working model, you can give workers the flexibility to make their living arrangements work for them.

 For example, if your hybrid model means that employees need to come in twice a week, then that opens doors for you to hire people living in smaller towns who would not have otherwise been willing to make a move to the city.